JanssenProject/jans/jans-cedarling/cedarling-cli/README.md

 ### Coverage Report

 The `test` subcommand tracks which policies were triggered across all tests in the suite.
 At the end of the test run, it computes a coverage report showing triggered vs untriggered policies.
+The coverage report is printed only when all tests complete successfully; failed test runs return before printing the report and therefore do not produce coverage output.

 _Note: Untriggered policies do not cause the test run to fail._